thfr/mnome/README.md

 # Mnome

-Mnome is a metronom application written C++.
+Mnome is a metronom application written in C++.
 Right now it is more or less a training place and play ground for me in order to get familiar with certain features of the programming language and the ecosystem around it.

 # Usage